ntheile/soundblock/readme.md

 ## Technology
 - Decentralized and open source application (Dapp).
-- Inspires to be an open decentralized protocol
+- Open decentralized protocol, MIT license
 - Blockstack used for Identity and  storage.
+Factom used to aggreate hashes.
   - An indexer on top of the Blockstack block explorer is used to aggregate public data and artists profiles
   - Free songs are not encrypted and are stored to the Artists storage bucket
     - An indexer could grab this and put it on a CDN (or just make sure the Artists storage bucket is a highly available CDN)